Integrative Care: Medicine + Lifestyle for Long-Term Health

 1. Gather Your Medical Information

-Current medications and supplements.
+Current medications and supplements

-Past surgeries or hospitalizations.
+Past surgeries or hospitalizations

-Recent lab results.
+Recent lab results

 2. Track Your Lifestyle Habits

-Weekly exercise or activity log.
+Weekly exercise log

-Stress triggers and coping methods.
+Stress triggers and coping strategies

-3. Prepare Your Technology (if Telehealth)
+3. Prepare Your Technology (If Telehealth)

 4. Write Down Your Goals & Questions